Clemapfel/jluna/docs/manual.md

 This sets the number of threads to number of local CPUs, just like setting environment variable `JULIA_NUM_THREADS` to `auto` would do for pure Julia.

-Note that any already existing `JULIA_NUM_THREAD` variable in the environment the jluna executable is run in is **ignored and overridden**.
+Note that any already existing `JULIA_NUM_THREAD` variable, in the environment the jluna executable is run in, is **ignored and overridden**.
 We can only specify the number of threads through `jluna::initialize`.

-### Spawning a Task
+### Creating a Task

-Owning to its status of being in-between two languages with differing vocabulary and design, jlunas thread pool architecture borrows from both C++ and Julia.
+Owing to its status of being in-between two languages with differing vocabulary and design, jlunas thread pool architecture borrows from both C++ and Julia.

 To execute a C++-side piece of code, we have to first wrap it into a C++ lambda, then wrap that lambda in a `jluna::Task`.